-This one is probably the most important and yet, the hardest one to do.
-Stress is never good, but it can be especially trying for women trying to get pregnant.
-New research has shown that stress can affect fertility.
-If you are having trouble conceiving, being told to simply “relax” may not be quite so easy.
+This one is probably the most important and, yet, the hardest one to do.
+Stress is never good, but it can be especially bad for women trying to get pregnant.
+New research has shown that stress can affect fertility.2,3 If you are having trouble conceiving, being told to “relax” may not be quite so easy.
 Consider trying meditation tactics or joining a yoga studio—taking care of your mind is just as important as taking care of your body.